Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Modifications for Back Bending Pose Yoga

 When practicing back bending poses in yoga, it’s important to listen to your body and work within your own limitations.
 Sometimes, certain poses may feel challenging or inaccessible due to physical restrictions or injuries.
 That’s where modifications come in handy.
-By making a few adjustments, you can still experience the benefits of back bending poses while ensuring your safety and comfort.
+By making a few adjustments, you can still experience the of back bending poses while ensuring your safety and comfort.
 In this section, we will explore three modifications that can be incorporated into your practice: Supported Bridge Pose, Sphinx Pose, and Wall-Assisted Cobra Pose.

 Supported Bridge Pose